buildcore-io/core/docs/docs/how-to/token/usage-interaction/trade-token.md

     [`buyToken`](../../../reference-api/classes/TokenOtrDataset.md#buytoken) returns an oject of type [`OtrRequest`](../../../reference-api/classes/DatasetClassOtr.OtrRequest.md)`<`[`TradeTokenTangleRequest`](../../../reference-api/interfaces/TradeTokenTangleRequest.md)`>`

-    To sell base token, you must call [`sellBaseToken`](../../../reference-api/classes/TokenOtrDataset.md#sellbasetoken) on `dataset(Dataset.TOKEN)`. [`sellBaseToken`](../../../reference-api/classes/TokenOtrDataset.md#sellbasetoken) takes an object of type [`TradeTokenTangleRequest`](../../../reference-api/interfaces/TradeTokenTangleRequest.md) as parameter in which you can specify the price for the offer and the amount.
+    To sell the base token, you must call [`sellBaseToken`](../../../reference-api/classes/TokenOtrDataset.md#sellbasetoken) on `dataset(Dataset.TOKEN)`. [`sellBaseToken`](../../../reference-api/classes/TokenOtrDataset.md#sellbasetoken) takes an object of type [`TradeTokenTangleRequest`](../../../reference-api/interfaces/TradeTokenTangleRequest.md) as parameter in which you can specify the price for the offer and the amount.

     ```tsx file=../../../../../packages/sdk/examples/token/otr/trade.ts#L18-L22
     ```